 What’s more, you should also incorporate language that specifically attracts the right personality types per position.
 Using wording that would appeal to a risk-taking, fast-paced personality may not resonate with a detail-oriented perfectionist and vice versa.
 Accuracy, conciseness, inclusivity, and charm will improve your talent pool and shorten the recruitment process.

-One way to speed up the hiring process is to automate aspects of it with an applicant tracking system.
-An effective ATS can help you perform a number of tasks with ease.
-It helps you track your candidate’s application status, prompt applicants to take relevant pre-employment tests, view and share test results, and keep your pipeline organized throughout the process.
-A good ATS helps you efficiently develop shortlists of qualified candidates, especially if you’ve developed a detailed job analysis beforehand for comparison.
+One way to speed up the hiring process is to automate aspects of it with pre-employment testing software like Hire Success®.
+Our comprehensive hiring solutions can help you perform a number of tasks with ease.
+It helps you track your candidate's application status, prompt applicants to take relevant pre-employment tests, view and share test results, and keep your pipeline organized throughout the process.
+A good testing system helps you efficiently develop shortlists of qualified candidates, especially if you've developed a detailed job analysis beforehand for comparison.

 Limiting your recruiting efforts to a single platform can reduce the amount of applications you receive for a position, slowing down your hiring process as a result.
 The more sourcing methods used throughout the process, the more likely you are to find the right candidate quickly.